 Call the firm today at 503.245.5677.

-Contact Our Firm to Speak to a Hillsboro Construction Accident Lawyer
+Contact Our Firm to Speak to a Hillsboro Construction Site Accident Attorney

 Construction is a very dangerous but necessary industry.
 Construction workers help to build, renovate and improve a variety of structures and buildings where people live, eat, work and drive.
 When these workers are injured because of the negligence of a third party, they should be compensated for the damages they suffer.

-Our Hillsboro construction accident attorneys understand what injured construction workers are experiencing.
+Our construction injury lawyers in Hillsboro understand what injured construction workers are experiencing.
 We understand how to build a strong case for why you should be compensated.
 Your consultation with us costs nothing and you will not be charged any legal fees unless you receive compensation.